michaeledwards0/secure-ai-deployment-azure-/docs/03-openai-deployment.md

 ### Controls Implemented
 - Azure AI services resource deployed with public network access disabled, reachable only via the Phase 2 private endpoint
 - System-assigned managed identity for Key Vault authentication
-- Customer-managed keys for encryption at rest, stored in a dedicated Key Vault with access policies scoped to the managed identity only
+- Customer-managed keys for encryption at rest, stored in a dedicated Key Vault using the RBAC permission model, with data-plane access scoped separately to the admin account (key management) and the AI service's managed identity (wrap/unwrap operations only)
 - Content filtering configured at the model deployment level
 - Azure RBAC role assignments connecting Phase 1's identity groups to real permissions on the AI resource
 - Private DNS zone group linking the private endpoint to the zone created in Phase 2